derjust/BigData/README.md

 }
 ```

-which is added to the pipeline, next to its side input:
+This is added to the pipeline, next to its side input:

 ```java
 // Enrich the weather data with geo data via side input